Komalsai234/PDF-Question-Generator/README.md

 - Optionally, download the questions as a text file.

-### my_packages.zip: This is the .zip file used for creating the layer in this application
+### my_packages.zip: This is the .zip file used for creating the layer for Lambda Function

 ## Streamlit App Demo